-In 2017, more than 150,000 women were estimated to be living with metastatic breast cancer in the United States.
+In 2017, were estimated to be living with metastatic breast cancer in the United States.
 You’re already part of a community filled with people who know exactly what you’re going through.

 Connect with them via online and in-person support groups.
 You can find them through organizations like the American Cancer Society, or through your cancer hospital.
 You can also seek out private counseling from therapists or other mental health providers when you feel overwhelmed.